lucylai96/lucylai96.github.io/museum.md

 **Lucy buys Ethan birthday tickets to see Daniel Caesar.** Ethan once again wondered what Lucy’s intentions were, looking this hot and taking him out to a concert.
 Daniel Caesar’s “Best Part” now has a special place in their relationship.

 #### Exhibit K
-**Lucy invites Ethan to run the Cambridge Half Marathon with her “and 20 other friends.”** Ethan jumped at the invitation and also invited his “always down” friend Michael, who is now a groomsman!
+**Lucy invites Ethan to run the Cambridge Half Marathon with her “and 20 other friends.”** Ethan jumped at the invitation and also invited his friend Michael, who is now a groomsman!
 Lucy made sure Ethan knew he didn’t get a “special” invite by inviting 20 other friends from her PhD program.

 #### Exhibit L
-**September 16, 2020: A birthday hiking trip to the White Mountains** during COVID era is what finally changed Lucy’s mind about Ethan.
-She realized how much she missed their conversations and kept sheepishly asking her two other guys friends “You don’t think I would be good with Ethan right?
+**A birthday hiking trip to the White Mountains** in September 2020 is what finally changed Lucy’s mind about Ethan.
+She realized how much she missed their conversations and kept sheepishly asking Nicky and Aaron (her two other guys friends on the trip): “You don’t think I would be good together with Ethan right?
 RIGHT??”

-#### Exhibit M

 ### Dating (The Den)
-On October 22, 2020, Lucy ran 3.5 miles in the house in cold, drizzling rain, to deliver a 6-page handwritten letter confessing her feelings to Ethan.
+**On October 22, 2020,** Lucy ran 3.5 miles in the house in cold, drizzling rain, to deliver a 6-page handwritten letter confessing her feelings to Ethan.
 A few days later, on October 26, 2020 they officially started dating!

 #### Exhibit A
 **Ethan and Lucy’s first “real date”** was a wintery walk through Jamaica Pond and breakfast at at diner near Middlesex Fells reservation!
 They reflected on all their "friend" interactions and Lucy admitted that she had ignored the "vibes" all along.